hike-eclat/docs/docs/quickstart.rst

 Option 2.
 Downloading the source code and building your docker image

 #.
-Follow the instructions to dowload, build and execute the container available :doc:`here<installation>`
+Follow :doc:`these instructions<installation>` to dowload, build and execute the container.